The Ultimate Guide to Optimizing Your Product Photography Workflow

 The most important information to include on the tag is a unique identifier that is only associated with that specific product.
 At the very least it can be a product name or description (Long Sleeve Shirt) but ideally it would include a SKU (+ color if your products are differentiated by color).
-As your product catalog grows, SKU/color will keep your products organized and unique and will easily integrate with your PIM or CMS.
+As your product line grows, SKU/color will keep your products organized and unique and will easily integrate with your product information management (PIM) or content management system (CMS).

-A thorough and clear style guide includes type of views, lighting & background direction, and product styling so there’s no questions during the shoot.
+A thorough and clear style guide includes standards on type of views, camera setting, lighting & background direction, and product styling so there’s no questions during the shoot.
+Style guides ensure that the look and feel of your brand is consistently captured in your product photos.
 Too many shoots slow down because of unclear direction.
 This can be incredibly costly, especially if you have multiple people on-set waiting around.
 More content can be created in less time with a well made style guide in hand.
 It will also automate your shot list creation if product views by category are listed.

 Make sure the ID on the product label, whether that be SKU/color, UPC, product name, or other unique ID, is listed on the shot list.
 This is necessary to match the product to the assets and the foundation of any organized production system.
 If you’ve created a thorough style guide with product views then you’re all set.
 The photo team can use the shot list and style guide to ensure all views get shot and shot correctly.
 In some cases you may need to include the product category to cross reference the style guide or additional product info if you’d like to add metadata to the assets.

 Now that you have labeled samples, a style guide, and a shot list, samples and assets can be tracked through each stage of production.
-Tracking samples and assets will ensure nothing gets skipped over or lost and provides transparency for all teams.
+In a well-structured workflow, tracking samples and assets will ensures nothing gets skipped over or lost and provides transparency for all teams.
 Each stage of production should be confirmed on the shot list before moving to the next:

 Sample Receipt & Prep